 Great NY Noodle Town

 Williamsburg is a great way to experience Brooklyn if you’ve never been to New York’s most populous borough.
 Along Berry Street, an avenue full of shops and restaurants, lies Hotel Delmano.
 The bar and restaurant features a raw bar, craft cocktails, and solid wine list.
-It also has a cosy interior split into multiple rooms which are a great place to warm up from the cold winds blowing in off the East River.
+It also has a cozy interior split into multiple rooms which are a great place to warm up from the cold winds blowing in off the East River.

 Cool shops for gifts